22 Body Language Examples And What They Show

 How Reliable Is Body Language?

 Body language is not only powerful, it's usually reliable for revealing your true feelings, too.
-Body language isn't completely reliable if the person expressing it knows how to manipulate it well.
+However, body language isn't completely reliable if the person expressing it knows how to manipulate it well.
 Consider the poker player who has perfected their body language to the point that the other players don't see their "tells."

 Body language comes through most of the time whether you intend to reveal it or not.
 However, you need to be careful when assessing someone else's body language.
-What means one thing to one person might mean something entirely different to someone else.
-This is particularly important to know when there are cultural differences between people.
+You may interpret body language one way, but the gesture may mean something entirely different to someone else.
+When reading body language this is particularly important to know when there are cultural differences between people.